elisa-aleman/mac-proxy-lab-setup/README.md

 Now let's install and set the latest version:
 ```
-pyenv install 3.9.5
+pyenv install 3.10.7
-pyenv global 3.9.5
+pyenv global 3.10.7
 ```

-And then we can add it to our PATH so that everytime we open `python` it's the pyenv one and not the system one:
+And then we can add it to our PATH so that every time we open `python` it's the pyenv one and not the system one:

 ```
 nano ~/.zprofile